KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - Growth Opportunity

 ### Final Business Model Canvas
+- Note: all poentially questionable hypotheses must have statements of support

 ### Final Market Analysis
+- Succinctly state the market research problem
+- Conduct competitive market analysis by collecting data from the internet and customer interviews
+- Summarize what has been learned
+- Interpret and present conclusions

+## Day 12: June 13, 11:15-1:50 - Meeting on Third Floor
+### Day 12 Theme: Constructive feedback day
+**Day 11 class:**
+- Discussion final deliverables
+- Discussion of new interviews and summary of what was learned from all interviews
+- Present draft business model canvas
+- **Prompt 1:** Considering the other draft business model canvas: What key strengths do you identify?
+What questions do you still have?
+What statements need more support before you would invest?
+- Present draft executive summary
+- **Prompt 2:** Considering the other executive summary: What key strengths do you identify?
+What questions do you still have?
+What statements need more support before you would invest?

+**Day 12: Field Work:**
+- Complete all final deliverables by 8 am
+- Practice making your final presentation/pitch

 ## Day 11: June 7, 10:00-10:50 - Meeting on Third Floor
 ### Day 11 Theme: Planning for the final pitch!